-The design and construction of Manufacturing’s Diamondback hydraulic hose sleeves is the foundation of the new “Pro” series, a finishing process that offers high-volume hose production facilities the opportunity to reduce sleeve installation by 80%.
+The design and construction of Python Protective Sleeve + Covering’s Diamondback hydraulic hose sleeves is the foundation of the new “Pro” series, a finishing process that offers high-volume hose production facilities the opportunity to reduce sleeve installation by 80%.
 Diamondback Pro allows a single assembler to easily install long lengths of sleeve in a fraction of the time it currently takes, greatly reducing or eliminating the fatigue that assemblers experience and allowing for far more consistent production throughout an eight-hour shift.
 The Pro series not only increases production, but also increases the profitability of the assembly operation by reducing the labor involved in sleeve assembly.

 Series II Diamondback allows OEMs, distributors or assembly facilities to have a single inventory to meet two different protection requirements of today’s market — pinhole leaks and abrasion protection.
 Sizing requirements for pinhole leaks is important for optimum performance for close-proximity operator protection.
 When used in abrasion protection, the sizing can be fitted for the space requirements of the application.
 This unique product reduces inventory, part numbers, and costs while giving the end user the most advanced protection product in its class on the market today.